mobie/platybrowser-project/README.md

 # platybrowser-backend

-This repository containsdata and scripts for data generation for the [platybrowser](https://github.com/platybrowser/platybrowser-fiji), a viewer for multi-model big image data.
+This repository contains data and scripts for data generation for the [platybrowser](https://github.com/platybrowser/platybrowser-fiji), a viewer for multi-model big image data.
 The resource at hand is for the 6 day old Platynereis larva, for details see [Whole-body integration of gene expression and single-cell morphology](TODO link), but the viewer can also be used for other data-sets given in the same storage layout.

 ## Data storage

 Image meta-data and derived data is stored in the folder `data`.
-In order to deal with changes to it, we follow a versioning scheme inspired by [semantic versioning](https://semver.org/).
+In order to deal with changes to this data, we follow a versioning scheme inspired by [semantic versioning](https://semver.org/).
 Version numbers are given as `MAJOR.MINOR.PATCH` where

 - `PATCH` is increased if the derived data is updated, e.g. due to corrections in a segmentation or new attributes in a table.
 - `MINOR` is increased if new derived data is added, e.g. a new segmentation or a new table is added.
-- `MAJOR` is increased if a new modality is added, e.g. data from a different imaging source or a different individual.
+- `MAJOR` is increased if a new modality is added, e.g. data from a different imaging source or a different specimen.

-For a given version `X.Y.Z`, the data is stored in the directory `/data/X.Y.Z/` which contains the subfolders
+For a given version `X.Y.Z`, the data is stored in the directory `data/X.Y.Z` which contains the following subfolders:

 - `images`: Contains meta-data for all images in bigdata-viewer xml format.
 The actual image data (stored either as hdf5 or n5) is not under version control and can either be read from the local file system (subfolder `local`) or a remote object store (subfolder `remote`).
 In addition, the `images` folder contains a dictionary mapping image names to viewer and storage settings in `images.json`.
 - `misc`: Contains miscellanous data.
-- `tables`: Containse csv tables with additional data derived from the image data.
+- `tables`: Contains csv tables with additional data derived from the image data.

 ### File naming

 Image names must be prefixed by the header `MODALITY-STAGE-ID-REGION`, where
 - `MODALITY` is a shorthand for the imaging modality used to obtain the data, e.g. `sbem` for serial blockface electron microscopy.
-- `STAGE` is a shorthand for the develpmental stage, e.g. `6dpf` for six day post ferilisation.
+- `STAGE` is a shorthand for the develpmental stage, e.g. `6dpf` for six days post fertilisation.
 - `ID` is a number that distinguishes individual animals of a given modality and stage or distinguishes different set-ups for averaging based modalities.
 - `REGION` is a shorthand for the region covered by the data, e.g. `parapod` for the parapodium or `whole` for the whole animal.